 How Does it Work?

-WP Launch Check is an extension for WP-CLI designed for Pantheon customers.
+WP Launch Check is a site audit extension for WP-CLI designed for Pantheon customers.
 While designed initially for the Pantheon Dashboard it is intended to be fully usable outside of Pantheon.

-To use WP Launch Check from the command line, run:
+To manually perform a site audit using WP Launch Check from the command line (using Terminus), run:

 What Does Launch Check Evaluate?